The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/matteson-il-106-town-center-rd.md

 ### Remodels

 Matteson would remodel for the first time sometime in the late 80’s.
 They would remodel again around 1992/1993.
-In 2009, Matteson would receive the {{< wiki-link "CEC 2000's Remodel Program" >}}.
+In 2009, Matteson would receive the [CEC 2000's Remodel Program].
 In February 2015 due to a fire starting inside of the building the location would remodel for the final time, receiving new artwork and the Circles of Light in the process.(1)

 ### MLB Controversy